philipmorg/Marketing-For-Self-Made-Experts/chapters/02-What-Is-Direct-Response-Marketing.md

 A big part of the genre expectations around direct response marketing is the tone used in the marketing.
 I think of these like the "tone knobs" on an electric guitar amplifier.

 There are a million ways the tone of direct response marketing can be good, crappy, or used as a lever to achieve the goals of the marketing, which is really one singular goal: to get a desired response -- a button click, a form filled out, or some other action taken.
 So I won't be able to, nor should I, cover every single "tone knob" you can manipulate in direct response marketing.
-That said, many of you -- me included! -- benefit from using a certain amount of direct response marketing in our businesses. [^And critically, our clients also benefit from us using direct response marketing because it helps efficiently match their problems with our solution.
+That said, many of you -- me included! -- benefit from using a certain amount of direct response marketing in our businesses. ^[And critically, our clients also benefit from us using direct response marketing because it helps efficiently match their problems with our solution.
 If we were the only side of the relationship that benefits but it harms our clients, then of course we avoid the temptation of benefitting at their expense.]
 Direct response is, in many contexts, a useful tool.
 Since it's a mere tool, it's all about _how we use it_.
 And tone is a big part of that "how we use it" question.
 So let's talk about some of the more common direct response tone knobs.

 ### Urgency